venkateshsundaram/state-jet/README.md

 ### Debounce Middleware

-You can delay the update of global state
+You can delay the update of global state.

 ```ts
 // file: src/store/middleware.ts